Spark Arena: Other events

 Other performers such as comedians Jeff Dunham, Billy Connolly and Russell Brand have performed at the arena.
 Feld Entertainment's Disney on Ice shows also play here every year in August.

 Evangelist Benny Hinn staged his mass gathering at the venue on 9 June 2007.

-Mike Tyson was due to bring his Day of Champions tour the Vector Arena in 2012, but he was not granted a visa to enter the country due to his previous criminal convictions.
+Mike Tyson was due to bring his Day of Champions tour to the Vector Arena in 2012, but he was not granted a visa to enter the country due to his previous criminal convictions.

 The exterior of the building has been used for battle scenes in the Power Rangers series.

 In mid-August 2021, Spark Arena hosted retail company Mitre 10's 2021 Awards ceremony which was attended by a thousand people including TVNZ broadcaster Hilary Barry.
 On 20 August, a bar worker tested positive for COVID-19.
 Consequently, participants were ordered to isolate at home.

+Attendance Records

+On 18 March 2026, Linkin Park From Zero World Tour broke the attendance record for an overall single event with 12,736 tickets sold.
+P!NK on the Beautiful Trauma World Tour holds the record for most attendance on a residency with 73,087 total attendees across 6 shows.
+Bruno Mars holds the attendance record for 4 shows on his 24K Magic World Tour in 2018 with 48,783.
+Shihad holds the record for a New Zealand musician with their "Loud Forever The Final Tour", however, exact number not publicly specified.

+UFC holds the record for largest attandence for a sporting event with UFC Fight Night: Felder vs. Hooker with 10,025 attendees.
+In 2023, NBL Grand Final – NZ Breakers vs Sydney Kings holds the attendance record for basketball at 9,742.